ggez/ggez/README.md

 A Rust library to create a Good Game Easily.

-It is built on SDL2, and aims to implement an API quite similar to (a simplified version of) the Love2D game engine.
-This means it will contain basic and portable drawing and sound, resource loading and event handling.
+More specifically, ggez is a lightweight game framework for making 2D games.
+It is built on SDL2, and aims to implement an API quite similar to (a Rustified version of) the Love2D game engine.
+This means it will contain basic and portable 2D drawing, sound, resource loading and event handling.

 It's not meant to be everything to everyone, but rather a good base upon which to build.
-However, eventually there should be a ggez-goodies crate that implements higher-level systems atop this, such as a resource cache, basic GUI/debugger, scene manager, and more sophisticated drawing tools such as sprites, layered and tiled maps, etc.
+However, eventually there is also a [ggez-goodies](https://github.com/ggez/ggez-goodies) crate that aims to implement higher-level tools atop this, such as a resource cache, basic GUI/debugger, scene manager, and more sophisticated drawing systems such as sprites, layer, tiled maps, etc.

 ## Features